 This prediction from the firm, Direct Apply assumes a very unhealthy, sedentary lifestyle.
 Susan has poor posture, hair loss, digital eye strain and suffers from bloodshot eyes and repetitive typing strain.

-But The Homeworker’s very aim is to provide the support and tips to help prevent us following this predicted future of working from home.
+The Homeworker magazine’s very aim is to provide the support and tips to help prevent us following this predicted future of working from home.

-Although this could be a reality, I believe working from home gives us the flexibility and opportunity to avoid this future, in fact, to achieve the reverse, if we’re proactive.
+I believe working from home gives us the flexibility and opportunity to avoid this scenario, in fact, to achieve the reverse, if we’re proactive.

 How to avoid the predicted future of working from home